-- 4.12.1 A licensee is authorized to destroy cannabis products only through a method that: - a) complies with all federal, provincial and municipal environmental protection legislation applicable to the location where it is being destroyed; - b) complies with Retail Cannabis Store Handbook policy; and - C) (Deleted Jan 2022) - 4.12.2 Cannabis product destruction must be performed by a Qualified Cannabis Worker (QCW) employed by the licensee on the licensed premises and in the presence of at least one witness.
-Witnesses may be: - a) the licensee; - b) the manager; or - c) another QCW employed by the licensee. - 4.12.3 The product destruction process must be clearly visible and captured on the premises' CCTV security surveillance system and be retained for a minimum of 60 days. - 4.12.4 Any customer product returns accepted at the discretion of the licensee and any damaged or defective product ineligible for return to AGLC is to be destroyed within 30 days in which the cannabis product was received by the licensee.
-(Amended Jan 2022) - 4.12.5 Licensees are required to keep a product destruction log of all destroyed product and record the following information: - a) name and address of the licensed retail cannabis store; - b) time and date of the destruction; - c) names and QCW number of the individuals conducting and witnessing the destruction; - d) product category, SKU and lot number; (Amended Nov 2019) - e) amount of product;
+- 4.12.1 A licensee is authorized to destroy cannabis products only through a method that: - a) complies with all federal, provincial and municipal environmental protection legislation applicable to the location where it is being destroyed; and - b) complies with Retail Cannabis Store Handbook policy; and - c) complies with the method of cannabis destruction set out in the Cannabis Waste Management Fact Sheet 2023.
+(Added Jan 2024) - d) (Deleted Jan 2022) - 4.12.2 Cannabis product destruction, or preparation of hazardous products that require off site destruction, must be performed by a Qualified Cannabis Worker (QCW) employed by the licensee on the licensed premises and in the presence of at least one witness.
+Witnesses may be: (Amended Jan 2024) - a) the licensee; - b) the manager; or - c) another QCW employed by the licensee. - 4.12.3 The product destruction process, or preparation of hazardous products for off site destruction, must be clearly visible and captured on the premises' CCTV security surveillance system and be retained for a minimum of 60 days.
+(Amended Jan 2024) - 4.12.4 Hazardous products that require off site destruction shall be stored in the secure cannabis storage room until off site destruction is completed.
+(Added Jan 2024) - 4.12.5 Any customer product returns accepted at the discretion of the licensee and any damaged or defective product ineligible for return to AGLC is to be destroyed within 30 days in which the cannabis product was received by the licensee.
+(Amended Jan 2022) - 4.12.6 Licensees are required to keep a product destruction log of all destroyed product and record the following information: - a) name and address of the licensed retail cannabis store;

-Original signed by DATE ISSUED: January 20, 2022 AUTHORITY: Len Rhodes
+DATE ISSUED: Original signed by January 31, 2024 AUTHORITY: Len Rhodes